 - Back to the main page for 2006-07 data

 Notes on All Tables

-- Table 1 data are weighted for the sample design and for CPS Smoking Supplement non-response.
-Values in Tables 2 through 5 are weighted for the sample design and for Smoking Supplement self-response.
+- Table 1 and Table 4 data are weighted for the sample design and for CPS Smoking Supplement non-response.
+Values in Tables 2, 3, 5, and 6 are weighted for the sample design and for Smoking Supplement self-response.

 - Tabled values may not sum exactly to 100% due to rounding error.

-- Tables 1 through 5 contain simple parameter estimates (percentages and means), and measures of variance in the form of confidence intervals.
+- These tables contain simple parameter estimates (percentages and means), and measures of variance in the form of confidence intervals.
 These confidence intervals were estimated using replicate weights.
-Alternative estimates of variance and confidence intervals can be made for simple analyses using Attachment 16 of the 2003 Tobacco Use Special Cessation Supplement of the US Census Bureau Technical Documentation.
+Alternative estimates of variance and confidence intervals can be made for simple analyses using Attachment 16 of the 2006-2007 Tobacco Use Supplement File of the US Census Bureau Technical Documentation.
 Replicate weights necessary for more complex analysis such as regression or analysis of variance are available from NCI.

 - Northeast = Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont;

 - Midwest = Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, Wisconsin;

 - South = Alabama, Arkansas, Delaware, District of Columbia, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, West Virginia; and

 - West = Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, Wyoming.